chrismytton/chrismytton.github.io/_posts/2019-10-07-command-query-separation.md

 tags: [programming]
 ---

-When writing a program I often end up with two distinct kinds of method, verbs and nouns.
-The verb methods have names like `generate_report` or `launch_spaceship`, and the noun methods have names like `quarterly_sales_statistics` or `current_altitude`.
+When writing a program it's common to have two distinct types of method name, verbs and nouns.
+The verb methods have names like `generate` or `launch`, and the noun methods have names like `quarterly_sales_statistics` or `current_altitude`.

 In verb methods we're giving a command to perform an action, which is probably changing the state of our program in some way.
-In the noun methods we're querying the state of our program, and we expect to get some value back from these methods.
+In the noun methods we're querying the state of our program, and we expect some return value from these methods.

 The "Command-query separation" principle[^1] says that all methods in a program should either be commands (verbs), which change state but don't return data, or queries (nouns), which return data but don't changes state, but not both.